Recognitions and accreditations

 As a National Metrology Institute, LATU is a signatory of the Mutual Recognition Agreement (MRA) of the International Committee of Weights and Measures (CIPM).
 Therefore, its calibration and measurement capabilities (CMCs) are reviewed and recognized by the world’s national metrology institutes that operate under that agreement.
 Click here to see the scope of the magnitudes declared.

-In 2017, LATU obtains accreditation as a Proficiency Testing Provider by OAU, under the requirements of ISO / IEC 17043: 2010 (equivalent to UNIT-ISO / IEC 17043: 2010), previously accredited by UKAS between 2014 and 2016, under the same standards.
-Proficency Testing is a fundamental tool for demonstrating the performance of a laboratory to perform analysis.
-This includes, among others, rounds of analysis of moisture and defects in rice, detection of microorganisms in food matrix, physicochemical parameters and elements in network water.
-The scope of such accreditation can be found here.
-In january of each year, the Schedule of the Proficiency Testing offered is available, which can be found on this site.
+In August 2017, LATU obtained accreditation from the OUA as a Proficiency Testing Provider under the requirements of ISO/IEC 17043:2023, identified as PEA 002, and was previously accredited by UKAS between 2014 and 2016 under the same standards.
+Proficiency testing is a fundamental tool for demonstrating a laboratory’s performance in carrying out analyses.
+This includes, among others, rounds of analysis of moisture and defects in rice, detection of microorganisms in food matrices, and physicochemical parameters and elements in drinking water.
+The scope of this accreditation can be found here.
+This accreditation constitutes the formal recognition of LATU’s technical competence to act as a Proficiency Testing Provider.
+In January of each year, the schedule of the proficiency tests offered is made available and can be found on this site.

 In 2013, LATU and the Veterinary Laboratories Division (DILAVE) were included by the Japanese Ministry of Health, Labor and Welfare (MHLW) in the list of official foreign laboratories designated by the government of that country.
 This system was created to facilitate the inspection procedures of the products imported by Japan; through the system, importers are allowed to use the results of the tests conducted by foreign laboratories as long as they have been authorized by the MHLW.
 Also in 2013, the Ministry of Agriculture, Livestock and Supply of Brazil (MAPA) recognized LATU as an authorized test and assays laboratory for the certification of olive oil exported by Uruguay.